JUST TRY AND KISS ME

 Ian drew in a deep breath and slowly blew it out, thinking.
 “Yeah, he would,” Ian finally decided.

 The conversation ended on that note.
 The night turned silent excepting the far-off sound of waves crashing against the rocks at the bottom of the cliff.
 It was growing chillier by the hour.
 Ian rose and tossed an armful of wood on the fire.
 It only took seconds for the flames to swell high and wild, greedily eating up the added fuel.
 He stood above the blaze, across from his queen.
 The heat seemed to reach up at him, threatening to burn the hairs off his folded arms.

 “You ought to get some sleep,” he said.

 “I can’t sleep.
 I just woke up a few hours ago,” she reminded him.

-She coiled a strand of hair around a finger, watching her protector.
-Illuminated by the orange firelight, his face looked severely angry.
-She blamed it on dark shadows that blackened every dint in his features.
+Her finger habitually coiled a strand of hair, twisiting it over and over, as she continued to watch her protector.
+His features appeared angry.
+She blamed it on the firelight and the shadows that blackened every dint in his features.

 Ian flickered a glance at her before returning his gaze to the fire.
 “It shocked me to see Angelle in your dream,” he admitted.
 “She looked beautiful.”

 “Yes, she did.
 I don’t know how Anesidora managed that.
-You’d think if she could create such illusions she would make herself look better.”
+You would think if she could create such illusions she would make herself look better.”